ThetaOmega01/tex_to_typst/README.md

 Copy LaTeX content to clipboard - it will automatically be converted to Typst and replace the current clipboard.

-It can be used with mathpix for image to typst workflow.
+It can be used with common LaTeX OCR tools for image to typst workflow.